hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 * `wget -O kserve_utils/torchserve_utils/trained_model.pth https://determined-ai-xview-coco-dataset.s3.us-west-2.amazonaws.com/trained_model.pth`

-### Stripping the Checkpoint of the Optimizer State Dict
+### Stripping the checkpoint of the optimizer state dictionary

-Checkpoints created from a Determined Experiment will save both the model parameters and the optimizer parameters.
-We will need to strip the checkpoint of all parameters except the model parameters for inference.
+Checkpoints created from a Determined experiment will save both the model parameters and the optimizer parameters.
+You will need to strip the checkpoint of all parameters except the model parameters for inference.
 Run the bash command to generate `train_model_stripped.pth`:

 Run the below command in a terminal: